-Any unexcused absence will decrease your final grade by 1/2 letter grade.
 If the total number of absences is extensive (2 or more classes/course), legitimate or not, it may be impossible for a student to meet the objectives of the course.
-In such instances the instructor may dismiss the student from the course.
+In such instances the instructor may dismiss the student from the course

 A student has three (3) academic days to appeal the assessment of an absence.
 The appeal must be made in writing to the instructor/program director.
-If the appeal is denied, students have three (3) academic days to appeal to the Allied Health Department Chair.
-All decisions made by the Chair will be final.